Battle of Tearcoat Swamp: Battle

 After traveling all day, Marion arrived at Black River late at night and successfully forded his men through.
 Upon reaching the opposite bank, Marion sent (two?) young men to scout out the enemies position.
 The young men soon reported to Marion that only a few Loyalists were awake, playing cards.
 Overall the security of the Loyalist defenses were lax.
 Marion deferred his attack until midnight when he felt the enemy would be most vulnerable.
 Rousing his men shortly after midnight, Marion split them into three groups.
 He reused the same tactics that had won him victory at the Battle of Black Mingo: the attack would come in the form of a trident with groups attacking from the left, right and center(which Marion commanded himself).
 After taking positions, Marion signaled the attack with the discharge of his pistol, and the groups charged in on horses yelling and firing their weapons.
-To Marion's satisfaction the attack succeed exactly as planned, as the Loyalists were caught completely by surprise.
+To Marion's satisfaction the attack succeeded exactly as planned, as the Loyalists were caught completely by surprise.
 The battle ended after the first attack.
 The Loyalists sustained 6 dead and 14 wounded while another 23 were captured.
 Marion's force lost only two horses.

 Aftermath

 The battle was a morale booster for Marion's militia.
 With the success of the attack the Patriots were able to capture supplies totaling over 80 muskets, a number of bridled and saddled horses as well foodstuffs.
 Many of the 23 Loyalists were astonished and impressed by Marion's troops as they had never been before resulting in a number of defections to the Patriot cause.
-To Marion's dismay Lieutenant Colonel Tynes was not among the captured as he a few of the loyalists escaped into Tearcoat Swamp.
+To Marion's dismay Lieutenant Colonel Tynes was not among the captured as he as well as a few of the loyalists escaped into Tearcoat Swamp.
 Though the battle was a needed victory it was the second time that Marion had failed to capture a commanding officer within the Loyalists ranks, who he believed were the key to ending the Loyalist movement.
 Marion would later assign Captain William Clay Snipes to hunt down the loyalist leader which led to the eventual capture of Tynes.
 After the Battle of Tearcoat Swamp the Loyalist movement in the Salem area was nullified.